suncoast-devs/handbook/assignments/api-client.md

 | Star Wars API  | https://swapi.dev                              |

 - [ ] After choosing your API **read** the documentation.
 - [ ] Create a new application for accessing the API.
 (For `C#` use `sdg-console`, for `JS` use `app-app`)
 - [ ] For `C#` create a class to store information that comes back from your API.
 - [ ] Write code to query the API and show results.
 - [ ] If your API has more than one endpoint (URL) support a few options, perhaps by creating a menu system in your application.

 ## Adventure Mode

-Build a command line link shortening tool using this API: https://rel.ink/
+Build a command-line link shortening tool using this API: https://rel.ink/

 Determine for yourself how you would like the tool to work, what the output would look like, etc.

 ## Epic Mode

 Use the site [Mockaroo](https://mockaroo.com/) to create a mock API.
 You may need an account and then learn how their "Mock API" feature works.

-Once you have created your Mock API for whatever schema you wish, implement a client application to work with it.
+Once you have created your Mock API for whatever schema you wish, create a client application to work with it.